-Implement an effective grant management and monitoring system 0% collection rate Increase Debts for local Municipalities Revise payment agreement with LNW Review of SLA to meet both requirements for the locals and the district when they become due All billed revenue is collected 1) Monthly reconciliation of creditors accounts.
+Implement an effective grant management and monitoring system Growing debt book and Revenue Collection 0% collection rate Increase Debts for local Municipalities Revise payment agreement with LNW Review of SLA to meet both requirements for the locals and the district when they become due debts as a percentage of total debts.
+All billed revenue is collected 1) Monthly reconciliation of creditors accounts.
 2) Monthly reporting on progress on repayment of creditors.
 3) Continuous engagements on repayment arrangement with significant creditors Negotiation with LM's on water and sanitation revenue collection and surrendering to MDM.
 Implementation of signed reviewed SLA's Reclaiming of water and sanitation function from LM's Public participation on the introduction of prepaid metering system& tariffs Finalise Repayment agreement with significant creditors (DWS, GTM & GGM) Propose efficient payment plan DWS which will ensure the current accounts are serviced adequately.
-Conclude signing of the proposed payment agreement locals In case of continuous non- compliance MDM to consider the need to take back the water & sanitation function MDM to take back water and sanitation function from LM's High dependency on grants that have limitation on the amount and conditional use 100 % dependent on grants To minimize dependency on grants % reduction on dependency of conditional grants Compile a cash-flow projection for the remainder of the current financial year Management of the cash-flow on a daily basis with weekly reporting to the MM 1) Finalise and allocate responsibilities and attached timeframes for all activities in the "Revenue Management Enhancement 2) Explore other revenue avenues.
+Conclude signing of the proposed payment agreement locals In case of continuous non- compliance MDM to consider the need to take back the water & sanitation function MDM to take back water and sanitation function from LM's High dependency on grants that have limitation on the amount and conditional use 100 % dependent on grants 1 conditional grants Compile a cash-flow projection for the remainder of the current financial year Management of the cash-flow on a daily basis with weekly reporting to the MM 1) Finalise and allocate responsibilities and attached timeframes for all activities in the "Revenue Management Enhancement 2) Explore other revenue avenues.
 3) increase reliability of revenue streaming Implementation of the developed revenue enhancement strategy 2.
 Billing in the rural areas after